jimsmart/progszy/README.md

 - Go standard library.
 (BSD-style license)
 - [Ginkgo](https://onsi.github.io/ginkgo/) and [Gomega](https://onsi.github.io/gomega/) are used in the tests.
 (MIT license)

-— Many thanks to their authors and contributors.
+— Many thanks to the authors and contributors of these packages.

 ## License